-Radiology is a key diagnostic and interventional service for the NHS.
-Radiology supports patients across the full range of specialties in acute hospitals and makes a significant contribution in providing diagnostics to primary care and community services.
-The Radiology project reviews modalities, equipment and infrastructure, activity, access and waiting, reporting times, finance, staffing, productivity, quality and outcomes.
+NHS Radiology services play a key role in many patient pathways, both as a diagnostic and interventional tool.
+Radiology supports patients across the full range of specialities in acute hospitals and makes a significant contribution in providing diagnosis to primary care and community services.
+Radiology is primarily an ambulatory service, with inpatient activity making up only 18% of overall activity.

 This project is for all providers of Radiology Services.
 Subscribing members will receive:

-For queries about this project, please contact Ellie Perchard.
+For queries about this project, please contact Aidan Rawlinson.